JacobSPettit/github-pages-with-jekyll/index.md

 ---
-title: "Hi!
-My name is Jacob & I'm learning GitHub :boom:"
+title: "<h1>Hi!
+My name is Jacob & I'm learning GitHub :boom:</h1>"
 ---

 I'm super excited to be learning GitHub.
 It is a must know thing going into becoming a developer.